 It's important to recycle your items as they come to their end-of-use stage and is a great way to keep useful waste off the landfill.

 Recycling can happen in different ways.
 You can pass it on to other people who will find it useful or put it in the curbside recycle bin.
 Items in the curbside recycling bin get taken to recycling factories, where they process them into new material.
 Unfortunately, not everything can be recycled through the curbside bin.
-This article provides information about items that you cannot recycle through the curbside bin.
+This article provides information about items you cannot recycle through the curbside bin.

 Fortunately, there are special recycling programs for almost every recyclable material.
 You only have to make a little extra effort to get some items to the correct recycling centers.